regmtait/regmtait.co.uk/_posts/2016-07-28-ee-to-jekyll.md

 Here's a checklist of stuff I wanted to keep from my CMS:

-* Custom metadata for SEO reasons, if that's still a thing
-* Homepage projects (selected by category)
 * All original markup
 * Nice permalinks
+* Custom metadata for SEO reasons, if that's still a thing
-* Latest twitter on the home page
+* Selected projects and my latest tweet on the home page

 ## Jekyll Collections